 Any overlap between these two processes can cause confusion and issues.
 If possible, put some distance between the two.
 By waiting six months or even a year, the dust can settle on the first decision, and a borrower can focus their efforts on the second.

 Doing both close in time can cause issues in multiple ways.
 First, a student loan being refinanced might show up twice on someone’s credit report.
 The original loan(s) to be paid off may still appear while the new loan does as well.
 This is usually a temporary problem, but when trying to finance a house, it can be a major issue.
 Additionally, two pending application types can cause headaches for underwriters and mean more work for applicants.

 If this issue is potentially on the horizon, one way to handle it would be to do a double student loan refinance.

-Long before the mortgage process starts, look into refinancing student loans on a 20 year repayment term.
+Long before the mortgage process starts, look into refinancing student loans on a 20-year repayment term.
 This will reduce the minimum monthly payment to as little as possible and help the debt-to-income ratio.
-By doing this early, the credit score considerations are also minimized.
+By doing this early, credit score considerations are also minimized.